Financial Aid

 The US Department of Education offers both the subsidized and unsubsidized student loans through the William D. Ford Federal Direct Loan Program.

 • Subsidized Loan: Students must demonstrate financial need and be enrolled at least half time (minimum 4.5 credits) per term.
 An origination fee will be deducted from the loan amount prior to disbursement of funds.
-The origination fee for loans disbursed before October 1, 2023 is 1.057%.
+The federal origination fee for loans originated between October 1, 2024 and October 1, 2025 is 1.057%..
 No interest will accrue while a student is enrolled at least half time, during grace period, and during any deferment periods.

 • Unsubsidized Loan: Eligibility is not based on financial need.
 Interest will accrue during all periods—during enrollment, grace period, and deferment periods.
-The origination fee is the same as the subsidized loan and the current interest rate as of July 1, 2022 and before July 1, 2023 is 4.99% for undergrad and 6.54% for graduate.
+The origination fee is the same as the subsidized loan and the current interest rate as of July 1, 2024, and before July 1, 2025, is 6.53% for undergrad.

 • Federal Direct Parent Loan for Undergraduate Students (PLUS)